james-morrison/hebtools/README.md

 **dwr**

-In the case of a Datawell Waverider buoy the data directory containing year subfolders must be supplied to the load method of the **ParseRaw** class which then iterates through the years.
-Processing the records from the raw files into a pandas DataFrame for each month with columns 'sig\_qual', 'heave', 'north' and 'west' the index being a pandas DateTimeIndex.
+In the case of a Datawell Waverider buoy the buoy data directory containing year subfolders must be passed to the load method of the **parse_raw** module which then iterates through the years.

+from hebtools.dwr import parse_raw

+Processing the records from the raw files into a pandas DataFrame for each month with columns 'sig_qual', 'heave', 'north' and 'west' the index being a pandas DateTimeIndex.
 An optional year parameter can be supplied to process a specifc year folder.